JohnnyMD/MyDailyCode/README.md

         1, 2, 1
         1, 1, 2
         2, 2
-      What if, instead of being able to climb 1 or 2 steps at a time, you could climb any number from a set of positive integers X?
+      What if, instead of being able to climb 1 or 2 steps at a time, you could climb any number from a set of positive integers X ?
       For example, if X = {1, 3, 5}, you could climb 1, 3, or 5 steps at a time.
       Generalize your function to take in X.